NGO Experts Logo

 Q1: What is the difference between an NGO and a Section 8 company?

-An NGO is an umbrella term for any nonprofit, like a trust or society, with basic legal status.
+An NGO is an umbrella term for any nonprofit organisation, such as a trust or society, that has basic legal status.
 A Section 8 company is a specific form of NGO registered under the Companies Act; it offers higher compliance, credibility, and eligibility for CSR/foreign funding.

 Q2: What is Section 8 NGO?